eddelbuettel/r2u/README.md

 [eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u) that have the above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.

-Note that with recent builds of Docker you may have to add the `--security-opt seccomp=unconfined` option to your Docker invocation to take advantage of bspm and the full system integration inside the container.
-This was already documented in the [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/).
+Note that with recent builds of Docker (and possibly related to Ubuntu hosts) you may have to add the `--security-opt seccomp=unconfined` option to your Docker invocation to take advantage of bspm and the full system integration inside the container.
+This is also documented in the [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/).

+We also found that when building containers based off the `r2u` containers, we could not rely on the nice `bspm` integration as it requires superuser rights to pass off commands from `install.packages()` to `apt`.
+You can still use `r2u` containers as a base, but sadly have to turn off `bspm` and use just `apt` commands to install packages.

 ### Try It